Actify

 4-Week Plan: Virtual Team Building That Doesn't Feel Like Another Meeting

-This plan prioritizes async-first engagement with one monthly live session.
-By week 4, your remote team has a natural rhythm that works across time zones.
+Async-first, one monthly live session.
+By week 4 your team has a rhythm that works across time zones without adding meeting fatigue.

 1